coderRahman/how-docker-work/README.md

 Docker allows you to create three different types of network drivers.
 All these network types are configured through docker0 via the --net flag

-This is the default.
  Whenever you start Docker, a bridge network gets created and all newly started containers will connect automatically to the default bridge network.